DJPIE1337/piscineapp/README.md

 	* Quit Docker Desktop

 ## Deploy: ##
+	* Git clone the project
+	* Change passwords/API adresses etc to your liking in config/env/"prod" files
 	* Start an instance with Docker/Docker-Compose/Git installed (Specs in AWS: T3A.Medium recommended for build) then in cloned folder start ./scripts/startprod.sh
 	* Update: ./scripts/update.sh dumps the current db, clones this repo then restarts image building, then reinputs dumped DB